aneldev/dynadux/README.md

 In general
 - You dispatch actions
 - Dynadux is calling the reducers and middlewares
-- Dynadux is calling the onChange callback with the new state
+- Dynadux is calling the `onChange` callback with the new state

 <a name="motivation"/>

 # Motivation

-## Benefits to work with Dynadux instead of classic setState
+## Benefits to working with Dynadux instead of classic setState

 - Reusable State Management.
 - The use of pure reducer functions.